innomotics/sealpack/OSS_checklist.md

 ## Basic information

-Purpose of the project:
+Purpose of the project: provide an easy-to-use CLI tool to sign, compress and encrypt files and containers for specific receivers

-Differentiating factor from existing open source projects:
+Differentiating factor from existing open source projects: Single CLI binary based on well-established standards

-Why was contributing to an existing project not viable:
+Why was contributing to an existing project not viable: No project alike existed.
+All used projects are used as part of our contribution

-URL of repository to be pushed (should be accessible for internal review):
+URL of repository to be pushed (should be accessible for internal review): https://github.com/innomotics/sealpack

 ## Approval